freedmansky/and/README.md

 ## Features
   * Users signup as families
+  * Add children to your family account
    * Child users remain anonymous
+  * Create a package of clothing
-  * Add children to your family account
+   * Add details to package
+  *List of all available packages
+  * Matching wanted and created packages
+  * Locate clothing you need
+   * Determine meet location
   * Give away unwanted clothing
   * Get wanted clothing
-  * Locate clothing you need

 ### Notes